-On another front, growing injury costs continue to be a focus for us, as well as for the property and casualty insurance industry as a whole.
-While there has been some moderation in the frequency of bodily injury claims, we remain committed to effectively managing increasing severity of these claims as this ultimately impacts future insurance rates.
+Managing injury costs will continue to be a focus for us, as well as for the property and casualty insurance industry as a whole.
+While there has been some moderation in the frequency of bodily injury claims, we remain committed to effectively managing the increases in severity of these claims as this ultimately impacts future insurance rates.
 We are continuing to address this issue through new claims initiatives and road safety programs, which help reduce the number and severity of crashes that take place.
 Through underwriting and pricing improvements we are also continuing to move in the direction of driver-based pricing where premium rates are more reflective of driver risk.
-Drivers who take more risks, and overall, bring more costs to the system will pay higher premiums, which will benefit low risk drivers.
+Drivers who take more risks and, overall, bring more costs to the system will pay higher premiums, which will benefit low risk drivers.
 This will allow us to continue to provide value to our customers and makes rates more reflective of risk.

-There is also the influence of unpredictable and volatile factors in the changing global economic market.
-The turmoil in the financial markets illustrates the importance of having a strong capital base, which we have built from earnings over the past several years.
-This level of capital acts as a contingency fund to help protect our customers.
-It provides them with the confidence that their claims will be paid, and enables us to avoid some of the insurance rate volatility that other provinces have experienced in recent years.
+The turmoil in the financial markets over the past year underscores the importance of having a strong capital base, which we have built from earnings over the past several years.
+As we look forward, the instability in the financial markets and changing economic trends means we cannot rely on investment income to the same extent we have in the past.
+Fiscal prudence in managing our capital base and ongoing commitment to financial responsibility will be critical in protecting customers through this downturn and period of recovery.
+This level of capital acts as a contingency fund to help protect our customers, by providing them with the confidence that their claims will be paid, and enables us to avoid some of the insurance rate volatility that other provinces have experienced in recent years.
 We continue to work to keep rates low and stable over the long term.